SusanRehl/Responsivemuffins/README.md

 # Responsive Muffins!

-A fictional muffin store's site, created to explore responsive design.
+Proof of concept, created to explore responsive design.
 Site is designed for phone, tablet and desktop.

 ## Responsive design techniques used include: